 Read More: What is Auger Bit and its types

 Make sure your workpiece is secured during a vice or clamped to your drill press table.

 Locate the auger bit on the center mark of their proposed borehole before they begin the drilling process.

 Line up the center of your guide screw, or gimlet point, with the purpose where you would like to bore your hole.
 If you're employing a barefoot auger, you'll get to do that by eye (you will attempt to locate the mark underneath the center point of the drilling bit as best as possible).

 With the bit in touch together with your workpiece, activate your drill (or begin turning if you're employing a hand brace).
 The guide screw of your bit will enter the workpiece, and therefore the bit will start the boring process.

 Don't apply an excessive amount of pressure when drilling with an auger bit.
 Don't use an excessive amount of downward pressure.
-You ought to not rest on the bit or down as you drill because the bit will effectively pull itself through the workpiece on its own.
+You ought to not rest on the bit or down as you drill because the drill bit will effectively pull itself through the workpiece on its own.

-Once you've got drilled through your hole, activate your drill again as you remove the bit from the opening.
+Once you've got drilled through your hole, activate your drill again as you remove the drill bit from the opening.
 It may clear the flighting of any remaining excelsior because it is withdrawn.